 By working collaboratively, Maricourt Catholic High School aims to provide high quality secondary Initial Teacher Training (ITT).
 This results from a well-co-ordinated partnership with our local providers through mutual understanding, complementary roles and responsibilities, to meet the requirements of the Partnership Agreements.

-We work closely with providers such as Associated Merseyside Partnership Trust (AMP SCITT), Edgehill University, Liverpool Hope University and Manchester Metropolitan University.
+We work closely with providers such as Associated Merseyside Partnership Trust (AMP SCITT), Edgehill University and Liverpool Hope University.